kdprkr/MerlinsManuscript/README.md

 `seqs_R1_.qzv` = sequence read visualization artifact <br/>
 `seqs_R1_trim.qzv` = trimmed sequence read visualization artifact <br/>

 Due to file size restrictions, a few items were unable to be uploaded into their respective locations above.
 To overcome this limitation, the master directory with complete materials was compressed and uploaded to Google Drive.
-This directory can be downloaded via clicking "Download anyway" after visiting the following [link](https://drive.google.com/uc?export=download=w4JS&id=1w3rJhchSeyjtWiUCoUCXveMOkqpX6bZ5). **NOTE:** This master directory is a copy of the full analysis run on my local machine.
-When downloaded and placed onto the Desktop, file paths will be matched <br/>
+This directory can be downloaded via clicking "Download anyway" after visiting the following [link](https://drive.google.com/uc?export=download=w4JS&id=1w3rJhchSeyjtWiUCoUCXveMOkqpX6bZ5).
+To setup proper file paths, download, uncompress, and move `MerlinsManuscript` onto the `Desktop`. <br/>

 If any files cannot be located or if any links are broken, **please open an issue**. <br/>